astrohart/xyLOGIX.Queues.Messages/xyLOGIX.Queues.Messages.Mappings/README.md

 [AndHandler](#M-xyLOGIX-Queues-Messages-NewMessageMapping-AndHandler 'xyLOGIX.Queues.Messages.NewMessageMapping.AndHandler') method
 after calling this method.
 This method has to be called prior to calling the [AndHandler](#M-xyLOGIX-Queues-Messages-NewMessageMapping-AndHandler 'xyLOGIX.Queues.Messages.NewMessageMapping.AndHandler') method.
-If this not done, then the [AndHandler](#M-xyLOGIX-Queues-Messages-NewMessageMapping-AndHandler 'xyLOGIX.Queues.Messages.NewMessageMapping.AndHandler') method will throw a [InvalidOperationException](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.InvalidOperationException 'System.InvalidOperationException') exception.
+If this is not done, then the [AndHandler](#M-xyLOGIX-Queues-Messages-NewMessageMapping-AndHandler 'xyLOGIX.Queues.Messages.NewMessageMapping.AndHandler') method will throw a [InvalidOperationException](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.InvalidOperationException 'System.InvalidOperationException') exception.